daschub/hsro-inf-prg3.github.io/02ln-classes-interfaces.md

 })
 ```

+In this casel, the lambda expression `x -> ...` refers to a functional Interface, with the non-default function having exactly one argument.
 If you have multiple arguments, the lambda expression becomes for example `(a1, h2) -> ...` (note that the type is inferred automatically).

 The third alternative is to use a method _reference_: